Heroin Abuse Signs, Symptoms, Effects, Overdose, and Treatment

 - Permanent brain damage.

-A medication called naloxone – brand name Narcan – is approved to reverse the effects of an overdose.
+A medication called naloxone—brand name Narcan—is approved to reverse the effects of a heroin overdose.

-With addiction and dependence to heroin in place, professional treatment is frequently necessary to overcome the influence of the drug–several effective options are available.
+With addiction and dependence to heroin in place, professional treatment is frequently necessary to overcome the influence of the drug.
+Several effective options are available.
 The first challenge in heroin recovery is enduring withdrawal symptoms that begin when the substance is no longer in the user’s body.
+With the right help, recovery from heroin addiction is possible.

 Heroin withdrawal symptoms include: